Big Sandy crayfish

-The Big Sandy crayfish, Cambarus callainus, are freshwater, tertiary burrowing crustaceans of the family Cambaridae.
+The Big Sandy crayfish, Cambarus callainus, are freshwater crustaceans of the family Cambaridae.
 They are found in the streams and rivers of Appalachia in Virginia, West Virginia, and Kentucky, in what is known as the Big Sandy watershed.
-Populations are often mistaken with Cambarus veteranus (Guyandotte crayfish), but morphological and genetic data suggests that these are separate taxa; however, both are protected under the Endangered Species Act.
+Populations are often mistaken with Cambarus veteranus (Guyandotte crayfish), but morphological and genetic data suggest that these are separate taxa; however, both are protected under the Endangered Species Act.
 There is very little information available on the Big Sandy crayfish because it is a relatively new species.